 Postal loan service for remote students

-This information is for RMIT University students in Australia who reside outside Met Zone 2, or in states other than Victoria.
+This information is for RMIT University students in Australia, including RMIT Online students, who reside outside Met Zone 2, or in states other than Victoria.

 As a remote student, you can get books, copies of articles, conference papers, and book chapters through the Document Delivery Service.